GodDet1/JSN-API/README.md

 ### Start Server

-- Execute the command from the `server` folder in the console `npm start` to start server or `npm start:dev` to start develop.
+- Execute the command from native command line from the `server` folder in the console `npm start` to start server or `npm start:dev` to start develop.

-- Execute the command from the main folder in the console `npm start` to start UI.
+- Execute the command from native command line from the main folder in the console `npm start` to start UI.

 ### Super hero infrormation paths